 The 22 victories were tied for the fifth-most in school history, and signified the fifth-largest turnaround all-time at Boise State.

 Rice was one of 54 first-year head coaches nationally, only 14 of which reached the 20-win plateau.
 Five of the coaches to accomplish the feat at their respective institutions were in their first years as Division I head coaches, but of those five, only Rice inherited a team with a losing record.

 After falling one game short of the NCAA Tournament, Boise State was selected to play in the CBI, and advanced all the way to the semifinals.
 The two wins in the postseason tied the school record, and marked the first postseason victories for the Broncos in seven years.

-Boise State's attendance has soared during his tenure, increasing by the seventh-largest margin in the country in 2010-11, and exposure has increased to a level unparalleled in school history, with Boise State boasting a school-record 17 nationally-televised games in 2011-12.
+Boise State's attendance has soared during his tenure, increasing by the seventh-largest margin in the country in 2010-11, and exposure has increased to a level unparalleled in school history, with Boise State playing on national television almost every game.